1995: The first version

 Confronting the elephant in the room

-This illustration deals with the challenges found in The Adventure of the Mazarin Stone.
+This illustration deals with the unique features found in The Adventure of the Mazarin Stone.

-And it is the only depiction I know of that reconciles these challenges with the various descriptions of 221B Baker Street found in other stories.
+And it is the only depiction I know of that reconciles these challenges with the other stories.

 The Adventure of the Mazarin Stone can be found in the final collection of Sherlock Holmes stories called The Case-Book of Sherlock Holmes which was published between 1921 and 1927.